Hobbies and interests

 Kayla Lwanga

-Ever since I can remember, I have been encouraged to pursue a career in Medicine, but I've always felt it wasn't the right path for me.
-Instead, I wanted a job that aligned with my strengths and interests.
-I am pursuing a major in Biomedical Engineering, a field that captivates me due to my love of Science Fiction.
-The influence of this genre has significantly shaped my aspirations and interests.
+From a young age, I have been encouraged to pursue a career in Medicine, but I never felt that was the right path for me.
+Instead, I sought a career that aligned with my strengths and interests.
+I am currently majoring in Biomedical Engineering, a field that captivates me due to my love of Science Fiction.
+This genre has profoundly influenced my aspirations and interests.
 The most influential work that solidified my career path was the Star Wars franchise.
 It was the first time I had seen technologically advanced prosthetics.
 Science fiction as a whole sparked my determination to innovate and create similar advancements in the future.
 My goal is to use the knowledge and skills gained from Biomedical Engineering to contribute to the development of advanced prosthetic devices.
 I am deeply passionate about improving technology to enhance the quality of life for individuals in need and enthusiastic about the potential to make a meaningful impact on the world.

 Education